rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 Or by tapping the `Super` key, typing flat and clicking on the Flatseal icon.

-You will be able to see all of the flatpak applications that are installed when Flatseal opens.
+You will be able to see all of the flatpak applications that are installed when flatseal opens.
 From the terminal you can run:

 ```bash
 flatpak list --app